mncmilan/CUBA/README.md

-# CUBA - Control for UAS Based in Accelerometers
+# CUBA - Control for UAS Based on Accelerometers
 This is a flight control system for drones based on voluntary hand movements captured by using accelerometers.
 The resulting system is much more intuitive than conventional means, as well as it allows a high manoeuvrability.
 The software is composed by three clearly different parts:

 * Acceleration-data acquisition